Square Breathing: How To Reduce Stress Through Breathwork

 Set up for square breathing

-If possible, it is usually a good idea to sit in a chair with your back supported.
+If possible, it is usually a good idea to sit in a comfortable chair with your back supported.
 Place both of your feet on the floor.
 Really feel the support of the chair and floor under you.

 You might even think about the layered quality of support with the chair under you, the floor under the chair, the foundation of the building under the floor, and the earth under the building.